rudrapratap548/Summer_internship_2021_Task_7.1/README.md

   👉docker run
   👉docker rm -f
   👉docker exec
  👉 add more if you want.
-(Optional)
-👉 Make a blog/article/video explaining this task step by step.